bbkr/exodus/README.md

 Unfortunately paths may be nullable somewhere earlier and several nullable paths may lead to table, which will produce bizarre logic to get indistinguishable rows set properly.

-To solve this issue make sure there is at least one not nullable path that leads to every client table.
+To solve this issue make sure there is at least one not nullable path that leads to every client table (does not matter how many tables it goes through).
 Extra foreign key should be added between `clients` and `part` in our example.

 TL;DR